 There is almost no way to predict who will develop degenerative disc disease and who will not.
 There are, however, a few indications that you might be at risk for the condition.
 These include:

 - Prior traumatic spine injury

 - Participation as a teenager in extreme contact sports, such as football or field hockey

 - A family medical history that includes degenerative disc disease

 In other words, if the spinal discs have experienced previous injury, they could be more susceptible to accelerated decline.
 The same is true if the discs were exposed to a great deal of physical shock at a young age, while the body was still growing.
 And, even though genetic traits are not necessarily a sure-fire indicator that someone will develop a condition, it’s believed to add to the potential of developing certain degenerative spine conditions.
 Also, people who lead inactive lifestyles or carry excess weight place much more stress on their spinal discs and might be susceptible to early spinal deterioration.

 Treating the symptoms

 No matter when someone develops degenerative disc disease, there is no guarantee that debilitating symptoms such as pain, tingling, numbness or muscle weakness will develop.
 Some people have DDD and never realize it.
 Even if swelling, stiffness, pain and other symptoms do arise, they usually can be managed using a combination of conservative treatment methods like medication and physical therapy.
-If pain and other symptoms persist after several weeks or months, however, contact Laser Spine Institute to request a review of your MRI report or CT scan.
-Our Care Team can give you more about the minimally invasive surgeries we can perform that can help you get your life back from neck or back pain.
+If pain and other symptoms persist after several weeks or months, however, contact Laser Spine Institute to request a free MRI review.* Our team can give you more information about the minimally invasive surgeries we perform and help you find out if you’re a candidate.